Hook (film): Pre-production

 The genesis of the film started when Spielberg's mother often read him Peter and Wendy as a bedtime story.
-He explained, in 1985, "When I was 11 years old I actually directed the story during a school production.
+He explained in 1985, "When I was 11 years old, I actually directed the story during a school production.
 I have always felt like Peter Pan.
 I still feel like Peter Pan.
-It has been very hard for me to grow up, I'm a victim of the Peter Pan syndrome."
+It has been very hard for me to grow up, I'm a victim of the Peter Pan syndrome".

 In the early 1980s, Spielberg began to develop a film with Walt Disney Pictures that would have closely followed the storyline of the 1924 silent film and 1953 animated film.
 He also considered directing it as a musical with Michael Jackson in the lead.
-Jackson expressed interest in the part, but was not interested in Spielberg's vision of an adult Peter Pan who had forgotten about his past.
-The project was taken to Paramount Pictures, where James V. Hart wrote the first script with Dustin Hoffman already cast as Captain Hook.
-It entered pre-production in 1985 for filming to begin at sound stages in England.
+Jackson expressed interest in the part, but was not interested in Spielberg's vision of an adult Peter Pan, who had forgotten about his past.

+The project was taken to Paramount Pictures, where James V. Hart wrote the first script, with Dustin Hoffman already cast as Captain Hook.
+It entered pre-production in 1985, with filming to begin at sound stages in England.
 Elliot Scott had been hired as production designer.
 With the birth of his first son, Max, in 1985, Spielberg decided to drop out.
 "I decided not to make Peter Pan when I had my first child," Spielberg commented.
 "I didn't want to go to London and have seven kids on wires in front of blue screens.
 I wanted to be home as a dad."
-Around this time, he considered directing Big, which carried similar motifs and themes with it.
+Around this time, he considered directing Big, which carried with it similar motifs and themes.
 In 1987, he "permanently abandoned" it, feeling he expressed his childhood and adult themes in Empire of the Sun.